google/walt/hardware/README.md

  * MIC_PIN 23 // Same as A9 - uses PWM to generate a tone for measuring microphone latency.

-Optional pins for LEDs used for extra debugging signals If LEDs take more than 5mA those should be the hight current pins on TeensyLC (bold on the Teensy diagram, can provide 20mA vs the usual 5mA).
+Optional pins for LEDs used for extra debugging signals LEDs that use more than 5mA should be connected to the hight current pins on TeensyLC (marked with bold on the [Teensy LC pinout sheet](https://www.pjrc.com/teensy/teensylc_front_pinout.png)) they can provide 20mA vs the usual 5mA.

  * LED_PIN_GREEN 16
  * LED_PIN_RED 17